Analytics Cards

 • Sender: Sending identity.

-• ID: Unique identifier of the interactive campaign.
+• ID: Unique identifier of the automation.

 Chatbot: